A minimal-variable symplectic integrator on spheres: Introduction

 \section{Introduction}

 The 2--sphere, denoted $S^2$, is a fundamental symplectic manifold that occurs as the phase space, or part of the phase space, of many Hamiltonian systems in mathematical physics.
-A globally defined symplectic integrator on $S^2$ needs a minimum of three coordinates, since the lowest-dimensional vector space in which $S^2$ can be embedded is $\RR^3$.
-To construct such a minimal-coordinate, symplectic integrator is, however, surprisingly difficult, and has long been an open problem.
+A globally defined symplectic integrator on $S^2$ needs a minimum of three variables, since the lowest-dimensional vector space in which $S^2$ can be embedded is $\RR^3$.
+To construct such a minimal-variable, symplectic integrator is, however, surprisingly difficult, and has long been an open problem.
 Here we solve that problem.
-More precisely, we provide a global, second order symplectic integrator for general Hamiltonian systems on the direct products of 2--spheres,~$(S^2)^n$.
-This \emph{spherical midpoint method} is remarkably simple: for a Hamiltonian function $H\in C^{\infty}((S^2)^n)$, it is the mapping
+We equip the direct product of $n$ 2-spheres, $(S^2)^n$, with the symplectic form~$\omega$ given by the weighted sum of the area forms